blakerunyon09/blakerunyon09/README.md

 ![blake runyon logo header](https://raw.githubusercontent.com/blakerunyon09/blakerunyon09/main/Welcome!-2.png)

-# Hello, I'm Blake!
+# Hello 👋

-I'm a full stack developer.
+I'm Blake, a full stack developer.
 I spent the first 6 years of my career in product & marketing at Abercrombie, Hollister, and Crocs.
 Now I'd like to build the prodcuts I used to analyze.
 I love programming that focuses on the customer and future developers.
 I always strive to write code that is readable, defensive, and accessible.
 In my free time I enjoy skiing, volunteering for Big Brother, and renovating my house.

 I hope you enjoy checking out my work!